BAPTISM

 I know that some are slow to learn, and in disbelief, thinking that I am simply playing with words when in fact it is the other way around.
 I am reading the Scripture just as it is written and it is the wicked who twist the word to make it fit there doctrine (trinity).
 It will be easy to settle this matter simply by reading how the Apostles immersed Believers.

 Then Peter said unto them, Repent and be baptized every one of you in the name of Yahshua the Messiah for the remission of sins, and ye shall receive the gift of Holy Spirit.
-(TWOY Acts 2:38)
+(AOY Acts 2:38)

-Shimon said to them, "Repent and be immersed each of you, in the name of Master YHWH-Y'shua for the forgiveness of sins, that you may receive the gift of the Ruach HaKodesh.
-(AENT Acts 2:38)
+And Peter said to them, Repent and be baptized, each of you in the name of Yahshua YAHWEH for the forgiveness of sins, that you may receive the gift of the Spirit of Holiness.
+(HRB Acts 2:38)

-Shimon said to them, "Repent, and be immersed, every one of you, in the name of Master YaHuWaH-Y'shua for the forgiveness of sins, and you will receive the gift of the Ruach HaKodesh.
+Shimon said to them, "Repent, and be immersed, every one of you, in the Name of YaHuWaH-Y'shua for the forgiveness of sins, and you will receive the gift of HaRuach HaKodesh.
 (HIM Acts 2:38)

 That is so weird, how very strange that I did not read anything about the three titles when I was out of my mind, and simply playing with words.
 Maybe there was some kind of translation error, or a misprint of some sort.
 Let us now read another passage, maybe the next one will say something about the three titles and help out that trinity doctrine.

-But when they believed Philip proclaiming good news concerning the Kingdom of Elohim and the name of our Master Y'shua the Messiah, they had mikvah, both men and women.
+But when they believed Philip proclaiming good news concerning the Kingdom of Elohim and the Name of our Master Y'shua the Messiah, they had mikvah, both men and women.
 (HIM Acts 8:12)

 Wow!
 I wasn't expecting that at all (wink wink).
 It seems as if there may be some kind of pattern developing here, but we will not know for sure until we read another passages just to make triple sure they were in fact immersing in one name and not three titles.
 Let us now read another passage of Scripture.

 for as yet he had fallen on none of them.
-They had only had mikvah in the Name of our Master Y'shua.
+They only had mikvah in the Name of our Master Y'shua.
 (HIM Acts 8:16)

 This is just crazy how I somehow mysteriously changed or rearranged the words in your own bible.
 This must be some kind of trick, or maybe, just maybe, that this one name is the name of the Father, and of the Son, and of the Spirit, maybe they are all One and the Oneness doctrine is correct.
 Let us read another passage from Scripture.